ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 ![libr_priv_esc]({{site.url}}/assets/images/library_hijacking/libr_priv_esc.png)

 In this part, we benefited from running cronjob for obtaining root privileges.
 This scenario is more dangeroues than "module hijacking" scenario.
-Because, each time you call the **os** module the injected code will be executed.
+Because each time you call the **os** module the injected code will be executed.
 Possibility of calling the **os** module is higher than calling the **b** module.
-Even, root user may call it.
+Even root user may call it.

 ## tl;dr